fbpx

 Skirts

-Leggings or skinny jeans
+Leggings or jeans

 On the other hand, sports leggings (eg. Lululemon style) are not something Italians wear.
 Athleisure is not an Italian trend outside gyms and sports facilities so leave them at home if you want to blend in.

-I am a big fan of crop pants because they can be really cute, come in a variety of materials and are fun yet conservative and cover me from the sun, plus they fit my silhouette.
+I am a big fan of cropped pants because they can be really cute, come in a variety of materials and are fun yet conservative and cover me from the sun, plus they fit my silhouette.

-A pair of light crop denims like these ones in aqua or linen pants will come in handy.
-You could also opt for jumpsuits or rompers.
-This cute romper would fit right in.
+A pair of light crop denims like these ones or linen pants will come in handy.

 Linen shirts and slacks